MrMira/MrMira/README.md

 I have strong interest in architecture and performance of enterprise applications and low-level programming in general.

-I participate in a student organization about hacking called Green Team Hacker Club (GTHC) where I teach programming to freshmen.
+I participated in a student organization about hacking called Green Team Hacker Club (GTHC) where I taught programming to freshmen.